rwanderc/blog/content/posts/2022-04-24-spike-generator.markdown

 However, how much acceleration change is considered a potential spike or valley spot?

 The answer depends on the actual behaviour and tendency of dispersion of the data set.
-Therefore, it's important monitor the **Standard Deviation** of the acceleration to define what's acceptable and what's not.
+Therefore, it's also important measure the **Standard Deviation** of the acceleration to define what's acceptable and what's not.

 # Spike simulator